greedysbf/sbfadspamfilter/README.md

-Spam filter for sbf forum.
+Spam filter for sammyboy forum.
 Used by uBlock Origins to block advertising and point trading threads.

 How to use:
 1. Open uBlock Origins